jinujd/crudman-nestjs/README.md

   ]
 }
 ```
-Use `param` to display or rebuild the user’s query in UIs/logs.
+Use `param` to display or rebuild the user's query in UIs/logs.

 #### Pagination examples
 - Defaults: `page=1`, `per_page=30` (if not provided)